Time-Averaged Drift Approximations are Inconsistent for Inference in Drift Diffusion Models: Attentional Drift Diffusion Models

 \section{Attentional Drift Diffusion Models}

-A notable class of DDMs that involve trial-varying and time-varying drift rates is the \textbf{attentional drift diffusion model (aDDM)} \cite{krajbich2010visual}.
-The aDDM incorporates visual attention as a key factor underlying the decision process behind simple choice behavior.
-It adjusts the drift rate $\mu(t)$ based on instantaneous attention within a given experimental trial, adopting different values depending on whether the participant fixates on choice options A or B at time $t$.
+The \textbf{attentional drift diffusion model (aDDM)} incorporates visual attention as a key factor underlying the decision process behind simple choice behavior \citep{krajbich2010visual}.
+It provides a canonical example of a DDM with trial-varying and time-varying drift: within each trial, the drift rate $\mu(t)$ is modulated by instantaneous gaze, taking different values depending on whether the participant is fixating option A or option B at time $t$.
 Specifically, if we let $V(t)$ be the process taking values in $\{\mathrm{A}, \mathrm{B}\}$ representing the participant's visual fixation at time $t$, and let $r_A$ and $r_B$ denote the participant's numerical ratings of their preferences for options A and B, respectively.
 The aDDM corresponds to the following SDE (conditioned on $V, r_A, r_B$) \citep{krajbich2010visual},

 where

 $\eta\in(0, 1)$ is a parameter that reflects the discounting of the non-fixated option, and $\kappa>0$ parametrizes the overall magnitude of the drift.